-In your therapy sessions I will work with both of you to reconnect with the bonds of friendship and shared values that brought you together in the first place.
+In your therapy sessions I will work with each of you to reconnect with the bonds of friendship and shared values that brought you together in the first place.
 We will work together to openly discuss difficult situations & miscommunication with the goal of creating new patterns of interaction that serve both of your needs.

-My counseling role is to manage the emotional space that the two of you have stepped into.
+My counseling role is to manage the emotional space that each of you has stepped into.
 I provide a sense of safety by consciously connecting with each of you, and by supporting each of you in sharing your thoughts and feelings in a respectful manner.
 It is also my job to guide the pacing of the conversation so that ‘hot’ issues and emotions can be cooled, experiences can be explored and understood, and room can be made for thoughtful discussion, and greater connection.

 Perhaps you hope that therapy could help, but you still have some questions and concerns you’d like to address first…

 I/my partner don’t think talking to a stranger regarding our issues will help.